 What to Look for in a Cherry Pitter

 Handheld cherry pitters often pit one at a time.
-Look for ones that are easy to grip so your hand doesn’t get fatigued after pitting too many cherries, and that lock closed for easy storage.
+Look for ones that are easy to grip, so your hand doesn’t get fatigued after pitting too many cherries, and lock closed for easy storage.

 Pitting fruit will make a mess, no matter how great your device is.
 There will always be stray juice that squirts about, but a good cherry pitter will minimize accidents.
 Look at how the design of the pitter is and if it has juice guards in place to minimize mess.
-Also check to see how easy the pitter comes apart for clean-up after the pitting session and if it is dishwasher safe.
+Also, check to see how easy the pitter comes apart for clean-up after the pitting session and if it is dishwasher safe.

 Are cherry pits toxic to humans?

 You may have heard that cherry pits have cyanide in them, which is a dangerous toxin.
 And that’s true.
 But it’s a little more complicated than that.
-The seeds of a cherry, like all summer stone fruit contain an internal kernel on the inside.
+The seeds of a cherry, like all summer stone fruit, contain an internal kernel on the inside.
 And when that kernel is exposed to the plant’s enzyme (which happens when you crack open the seed) the kernel forms cyanide.

 What does this mean?
 If an adult were to accidentally swallow one cherry pit by itself, most likely it will pass through the body intact.
-But if an adult were to chew on one pit and break it open when swallowing the pit, the kernel will be exposed and that cyanide is ingested.
+But if an adult were to chew on one pit and break it open when swallowing the pit, the kernel will be exposed, and that cyanide is ingested.
 But fear not!
-Someone would have to ingest 7 to 9 cherry pit kernels to actually be poisoned.
+Someone would have to ingest seven to nine cherry pit kernels to actually be poisoned.
 Most adult bodies are able to handle and process the cyanide in small amounts without any issues.
 Morello cherries have more cyanide in them, but someone would still have to swallow 3 or 4 cracked pits to be in any real danger.

 Can you use a cherry pitter for other tasks?

-Cherry pitters seem like a bit of a unitasker, something you use in the summertime for one fruit, and then put away for the rest of the year.
+Cherry pitters seem like a bit of a unitasker, something you use in the summertime for one fruit and then put away for the rest of the year.
 But if you are a fan of olives, which are conveniently jarred and available all year, you can use the cherry pitter to pit the olives.
 Some cherry pitters work better at pitting olives than others.
-And some cherry pitters require you to place the olives in a certain direction for optimum pitting, so experiment a bit with the olives and pitter that you own to make sure it will work for olives.
+And some cherry pitters require you to place the olives in a certain direction for optimum pitting, so experiment a bit with the pitter that you own to make sure it will work for olives.